 It typically takes 4-6 months for a puppy to be fully house trained, but some puppies may take up to a year.
 Size can be a predictor.
 For instance, smaller breeds have smaller bladders and higher metabolisms and require more frequent trips outside.
 Your puppy’s previous living conditions are another predictor.
-You may find that you need to help your puppy break old habits in order to establish more desirable ones.
+You may find that you need to help your puppy break old habits to establish more desirable ones.

 And while you’re training, don’t worry if there are setbacks.
-As long as you continue a management program that includes taking puppy out at the first sign he needs to go and offering him rewards, he’ll learn.
+As long as you continue a management program that includes taking the puppy out at the first sign he needs to go and offering him rewards, he’ll learn.

 When to Begin House Training Puppy

 Experts recommend that you begin house training your puppy when he is between 12 weeks and 16 weeks old.
 At that point, he has enough control of his bladder and bowel movements to learn to hold it.